Breaking: The US Dollar Is Quickly Collapsing And Why It’s Going To Get Worse

 For the last decade since 2008, GDP has averaged roughly 2% – which is what economists consider ‘anemic’. . .

-Now President Trump has called for 4% GDP growth – that’s double the average United States current economic output.
+President Trump promised 4% GDP growth – double the average United States current economic output.

 There is no way that will happen unless there is: